CHAPTER 3: A Step Up For All

 Women are Especially Vulnerable to Inequality

 Caregiving restricts women’s access to reliable work and the younger the child, the less likely it is that their mother is employed.
 Stay-at-home moms tend to have lower levels of education, more children, and are younger than most working mothers.
-Single parents (four out of 5 are women) face higher levels of unemployment than those in two-parent families.
-And, compared to other workers, mothers/women are more likely to be employed in contract, temporary or part-time jobs that earn less.
+Single parents (4 out of 5 are women) face higher levels of unemployment than those in two-parent families.
+And, compared to other workers, mothers/women are more likely to be employed in contract, temporary, or part-time jobs that earn less.
 Groups most affected by precarious work are newcomers to Canada, women with disabilities, and Indigenous and racialized women.
 All of these factors contribute to gender inequality while hindering children’s development and chance of long-term success.